 Radiolucent lines are the gaps between the bone and the implant components or between two components of the implant.
 The term radiolucent means that the gap is visible on radiological studies, such as x-rays.
 Fluid and tissue debris can fall into the gaps, causing pain.

-Per the FDA Announcement, “all affected product are to be located and quarantined immediately.”
+Per the FDA Announcement, “all affected products are to be located and quarantined immediately.”
 Quarantining the uninstalled implants will prevent additional patients from potential pain and revision surgeries, but those already implanted with the Persona knees still face current and future complications.